infobloxopen/themis/README.md

 ### String Collections functions
 Both set of strings and list of strings have functions, in addition to **equal** and **contains**, related to analyzing the contents of the collection as a whole:
-- **len** - accepts one argument, where the result is the length/size of the argument
+- **len** - accepts one argument, where the result is the length/size of the argument.
-- **intersect** - accepts two arguments, where the result is the intersection of the unique values in both arguments
+- **intersect** - accepts two arguments, where the result is the intersection of the unique values in both arguments; intersect's results' contents should be considered deterministic only for values present--no ordering logic or consistency should be expected.

 Note that like **equal**, **intersect** cannot mix string collection types (list and set); for comparing the two, convert the set of strings using **list of strings** (below).